pokt-network/pocket-core/README.md

     	specifies the relay port of the centralized dispatcher (default "8081")
   -gid string
-    	set the selfNode.GID for pocket core mvp
+    	set the GID for pocket core mvp
 	(default "GID1")
+  -ip string
+        set the IP for pocket core mvp
   -pfile string
     	specifies the filepath for peers.json
 	(default "[datadir]/peers.json")